DagzTagz/grok-hypothesis-engine/README.md

 - Proposes interesting, testable hypotheses grounded in real science
 - Critically verifies those hypotheses for consistency and plausibility
-- Suggests concrete experiments or simulations
+- Suggests concrete experiments or simulations to personally test hypothesis against criticisms of hypothesis
 - Maintains a clear, auditable record of its reasoning

 The long-term vision is a multi-agent system that can assist with real scientific discovery while staying honest about what it knows and doesn’t know.